Isetann Cinerama Recto: As Isetann Cinerama

-2019: Closure and Reopening
+2019: Closure and reopening

 On October 9, 2019, Manila Mayor Isko Moreno announced the closure of the mall due to the "misrepresentation of actual business area" and "questionable number of employees," according to a memorandum from the city's Bureau of Permits.
 The mall's shopping center was registered under Tri-Union Properties, which has been leasing multiple stalls and spaces without any business permit.
-Isetann's 4 movie theaters are managed by Cineworld Cinerama Inc., holds a permit for only one cinema.
+Isetann has four movie theaters managed by Cineworld Cinerama Inc. but holds a permit for only one cinema.

 Trans-Orient Management Services Inc, the current management for the mall, has no valid and existing business permit.
 The mayor also noted that it was also misrepresenting its actual business area since only 1,000 sqm was declared and occupied.
 Isetann's property management is also willing to heed the government's directive to ban the sale of second-hand mobile phones, the statement read.

 Before the actual closure, Moreno had banned the sale of secondhand cellphones in the city two days prior.
 He also issued another closure threat to the mall if proven it is coddling those who sell stolen mobile phones.
 According to the mayor, those who sell and buy stolen items can be charged with the Anti-Fencing Law (Presidential Decree No. 1612).